Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 Edit in this [script](UnraidScript.txt) using the User\_Scripts plugin.
 Set the script to run when 'array starts up'

 On NETGATE device use add-on **FILER** to create a file in a user's (SSH\_USER) home folder.
-The file should be plain text and contains a password - call the file ```unraidpass.txt```.
-This user should have access for SSHing only (effectively ADMIN rights - but not advised to expose port 22 publically!).
+The file should be plain text and contain a password - name the file ```unraidpass.txt```.

+Create a new pfSense user and grant access for SSHing only (effectively gives ADMIN rights - sop not advised to expose port 22 publically!).

 Also enable SSH on the pfSense - Sytem/Advanced/Secure Shell.
 Leave the other options as default

 Creating New Encrypted DataSets
 ---------------------------